AriSyuhada/cmlabs-frontend-internship/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### N.B.
-This project might not be fit with the test requirements, I've been caught up by my thesis final exam.
+This project might not be fit with the test requirements.
+I've been caught up by my thesis final exam.
 I choose the fastest way to build this app.
 Here it's the best I can do in a day.
 Regardless of the framework I used, It will be a lot for me if at least you can review my code, Thanks.

 ## Available Scripts